freistil/freistilbox-docs/source/tech_faq/timezone.md

   - log
 ---

+# freistilbox runs in the UTC time zone

 There might be a difference between your local time and the clock on our servers.
-This is not a problem.
+This is intentional.

 Not only are our customers distributed over different timezones, so is our team, too.
 So, regardless of which timezone we choose for running our server clocks,